 WFP provides school meals to more than 20 million children every year.
-But many more children do not benefit from school feeding, and in countries with the highest poverty rates where school meals would make a big difference, the reach of school meal programmes is far smaller.
+But many more children do not benefit from school meals, and in countries with the highest poverty rates where school meals would make a big difference, the reach of school meal programmes is far smaller.

-What is School Feeding?
+What is School Meals?

 What are the Benefits?

 A meal at school acts as a magnet to get children into the classroom.
 Continuing to provide a daily meal to children helps to keep them in school.
-The benefits of school feeding extend beyond the classroom:
+The benefits of school meals extend beyond the classroom:

 - Safety Nets: School meals help families to educate their children and protect their food security in times of crisis.
 School meals support development so children can become healthy and productive adults, breaking the cycle of hunger and poverty in the world’s most vulnerable areas.

-- Nutrition: In poor countries, school meals are often the only regular and nutritious meals a child receives.
+- Nutrition: In poor countries, school meals are often the only regular and nutritious meal a child receives.
 They are an investment in the child’s future.
 Without them, hunger and micronutrient deficiencies can cause irreversible damage to their growing bodies.
 When school meals are combined with deworming and micronutrient fortification, especially when tailored to specific nutritional needs - such as those for adolescent girls - that investment is multiplied.

 Visit the WFP School Meals newsroom for the latest news releases, stories, photos and publications on School Meals.